EducloudHQ/ecommerce-api-with-cdk-typescript/content/resource_stack/introduction.md

 The `AWS::SQS::Queue` resource is used to deploy an Amazon SQS queue.

 Using these resources, you can easily deploy your serverless application to AWS.
-By using AWS SST, you can take advantage of single table design patterns in your serverless application, making it easier to build, maintain, and scale.
+By using AWS CDK, you can take advantage of single table design patterns in your serverless application, making it easier to build, maintain, and scale.